ctmm-initiative/ctmmMoveApp_akdepop/README.md

 `akdepop_summary.csv`: A summary of the of the mean home-range area (as returned by the function `ctmm::meta()`), the mean home-range area of the sample and the estimated home-range of the population (as returned by the `pkde()`-function).

-- `dist_of_sample_and_pop.pdf`: A plot of the distribution of samples and the distrubiton of the population home range as map.
+- `dist_of_sample_and_pop.pdf`: A plot of the distribution of samples and the distribution of the population home range as map.

 - `dist_pop.gpkg`: A geopackage of the population home range at the 95 % isopleth.